balancer/docs/docs/concepts/advanced/bpt-as-collateral.md

 $$ minPrice = min(P_{USDT}, P_{USDC}, P_{DAI}) $$

-Remembering, not always the RateProvider price will be included in the Market price.
-This assumption is valid only for Linear Pool tokens.
+Remember, the `RateProvider` price will not always be included in the market price.
+This simplification is valid only for Linear Pool tokens.

 ### 4. Calculates the BPT price